Kanchenjunga Base Camp Trek -19Days

 (Note:

-Budget package: A SIM card will be provided and teach you how to take a data package and recharge, but the data is not included.
+Budget package: A SIM card will be provided, and you will be taught how to take a data package and recharge, but the data is not included.

 Standard Package: A SIM card with a limited data package already sets up everything for you.